-In order to jailbreak, users need specific versions of iOS.
-Trying to find a device with an older iOS is like panning for gold, but we can identify the version a device shipped with, ruling out a bunch of listings.
+Developers often need to test their apps on specific versions of iOS.
+Trying to find second-hand devices with an older iOS is like panning for gold, but we can identify the version a device shipped with, ruling out a bunch of listings.

 Sysadmins responsible for fleets of devices only get limited specifications and device data from MDM tools.
 Enterprises and institutions already use the technology behind Reincubate Lookup to enrich their device inventory data.

 Clients and users sent our API over 13 million requests for device information over the last year, and that gave us the impetus to go deeper.